bright/new-www/_posts/2017-10-17-before-you-start.md

 ## We are different
 <cite>thank God for many options to feel unique</cite>

-iOS and Android users are not the same users (yes, I know this is a pain but if you want to create comfortable user experience you need to design your app according to iOS and Android guidelines separately)
+iOS and Android users are not the same users (yes, I know this is a pain but if you want to create comfortable user experience you need to design your app according to iOS and Android guidelines separately).

 ## Don’t buy, just try
 <cite>you don’t need to buy a nightclub if you like to party</cite>